Nanasaki-Ai/Bangkok-Intersection/README.md

-# Bangkok Intersection Dataset for Illegal Action Detection
+# The Crosswalk Dataset for Illegal Action Detection
 This is the code for
 **'How to Detect Non-yielding Actions of Vehicles?
 A Challenging Dataset with Strong Baseline'.**